Counting Finite Index Subrings of $\mathbb{Z}^n$: Computing , , and

 If $c' = 0$, then equations \eqref{eq1} and \eqref{eq2} imply that $x,y \in \{0,1\}$.
 By equation (\ref{eq3}) we cannot have $x=y=1$.
 Any choices of $u$ and $v$ now satisfy these equations.
 This gives $3p^2$ choices for $(x,y,u,v,c')$ and $3p^4$ irreducible subring matrices.

-For the rest of the proof suppose that $c' \neq 0$.
-We consider cases based on the values of $u$ and $x$.
+For the rest of the proof suppose $c' \neq 0$.
+We consider cases based on $u$ and $x$.
 Equation \eqref{eq1} implies that $u \in \{0,1\}$ if and only if $x \in \{0,1\}$. \begin{claim} Suppose that $c' \neq 0$.
 The following table gives the number of solutions to equations \eqref{eq1}, \eqref{eq2}, and \eqref{eq3} with specified values of $u$~and~$x$:

 \end{claim} We further divide up the last case of this claim. \begin{claim} Suppose that $c' \neq 0$ and $u,x \not\in\{0,1\}$.
 There are $(p-2)^2$ solutions with $v = 0$.
 When $v \neq 0$ there are $(p-1)(p-2)$ solutions with $x =u$ and $(p-2)(p-3)$ solutions with $x \neq u$. \end{claim} Once these claims are established we count